 Another popular German Christmas tradition is the Weihnachtsmann (Christmas man).
 He is a man dressed in a red suit who delivers presents to children on Christmas Eve.

 In some parts of Germany, it is also popular to have a Christbaum (Christmas tree).
 The Christmas tree is usually decorated with ornaments, lights, and tinsel.
 Many families also hang up wreaths or put up a nativity scene.
 Not only do delicious Christmas recipes represent a typical German Christmas but also other things like Christmas Markets and Christmas Trees.

 They also spend Christmas with family and treat guests.
 You can add German Christmas elements to your meal by trying deliciously authentic German recipes.

 What is the most popular dish eaten on Christmas Eve in Germany?

-The most popular dish eaten on Christmas eve in Germany is roast pork.
+The most popular dish Germans eat for a Christmas Eve dinner in Germany is roast pork.